crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that prevented aggregations or grouping operations on virtual tables to run parallel on shard level, even if the inner query would support it.

 - Fixed an issue that prevented ``INSERT INTO`` statements where the source is a query that selects an object column which contains a different set of columns than the target object column.